ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Top-Level Token Definition

-An EAT MUST contain a claims set about an entity packaged as a CWT {{RFC8392}} or JWT {{RFC7519}}.
-This specification extends {{RFC8392}} and {{RFC7519}} by defining additional claims for attestation.
-All definitions, requirements, creation and validation procedures, security considerations, IANA registrations, etc. from CWT and JWT apply to the EAT format.
+An EAT is a "message", a "token", or such whose content is a Claims-Set about an entity or some number of entities.
+An EAT MUST always contains a Claims-Set.

 Authenticity and integrity protection MUST be provided for EATs.
-This document defines the use of CWT or JWT for this purpose.
+This document relies on CWT or JWT for this purpose.
 Extensions to this specification MAY use other methods of protection.

 The identification of a protocol element as an EAT follows the general conventions used for CWTs and JWTs.